In this study, we show

 The following table details 99th percentile and median timings for requests blocked:

-Because this is a one-time operation, having a higher loading-time does not impact significantly desktop users.
+As this is a one-time operation, having a higher loading time does not impact desktop users significantly.
 On the other hand, the ability to quickly initialize the content-blocker is critical on mobile.

-Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly, which removes the cost of initialization completely.
+Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly.
+This removes the cost of initialization completely.

 We performed 100 serializations for each content-blocker and display the results below:

 This bar plot contains the median time taken to serialize the engine for each content-blocker:

 Similarly, we measure the time it takes to restore the content-blocker from its serialized form: